-The Development team in scrum is the team that has all the skills necessary to implement the backlog items.
-This team is not any normal team and is committed, dedicated, and motivated to perform the best.
+The Development team in scrum is the team that has all the skills necessary to execute the backlog items.
+This team is not a normal team but is committed, dedicated, and motivated to perform the best.

-It is a self-organizing team that collaborates, shares their special skills and knowledge and are committed completely to fulfill the objective.
-The team members are empowered to take crucial decisions that can make or break a situation.
+It is a self-organizing team that collaborates, shares their special skills and knowledge and are committed completely to fulfil the objective.

 The following are the special characteristics of 'The Development team':

 - Self-organizing - the Development team will be a self-managing group, who will decide on the tasks that they will work on incrementally.
-There is no 'Manager', who will be controlling their work
+There is no 'Manager', who controls their work.

 - Empowered - the team should commit to work, determine 'HOW' to deliver and decide on 'HOW MUCH' to deliver in one iteration.

-- Cross-functional - the team does not segregate members as developers, testers or analysts and each have the necessary skills to deliver the product increment
+- Cross-functional - the team does not segregate members as developers, testers or analysts and each member has the necessary skills to deliver the product increment.

-- Small-sized - the Development teams should ideally have 5 to 9 team members with skills sufficient to deliver the committed work.
-Smaller teams will not have the bandwidth to complete a considerable work and bigger teams will increase complexity
+- Small-sized - the Development team should ideally have 5 to 9 team members with skills sufficient to deliver the committed work.
+Smaller teams will not have the bandwidth to complete a considerable work and larger teams will increase the complexity.

-- Co-located - the agile team is co-located, to ensure effective collaboration
+- Co-located - the agile team is typically co-located to ensure effective collaboration.

 - Committed - since the team is empowered to take decisions on the scope of work in a sprint, they are committed to delivery, should be transparent on the progress, and highlight the impediments early on.